Makiki Winds Apartments

 No analysis available

-Searched for 'lease', 'lease expires', 'land lease to', 'leasehold', and specific years (e.g., 'expires 20xx') and found no references.
-Therefore the lease expiry year is unknown from these remarks.
+Searched for 'lease', 'lease expires', 'land lease to', 'leasehold', and four-digit years (e.g., 'expires 20xx') and found no references.
+Unable to determine lease expiry year from remarks.

 Searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans' and found none.
 No evidence in the public remarks to indicate VA loan approval.